2020 European Motocross Championship

 The 2020 European Motocross Championship was the 32nd European Motocross Championship season since it was revived in 1988.
-It includes 16 events and 6 different classes.
-It started at Matterley Basin in Great Britain on 1 March, and ends at Imola in Italy on 20 September.
-All rounds will act as support classes at the European rounds of the 2020 MXGP.
-In 2020, the EMX Open class will form part of the series for the first time.
+It included 16 events and 6 different classes.
+It started at Matterley Basin in Great Britain on 1 March, and ended at Imola in Italy on 20 September.
+All rounds acted as support classes at the European rounds of the 2020 MXGP.
+In 2020, the EMX Open class formed part of the series for the first time.

 EMX250

 A 9-round calendar for the 2020 season was announced on 16 October 2019.

 EMX250 is for riders competing on 2-stroke and 4-stroke motorcycles between 175cc-250cc.

 Only riders under the age of 23 are allowed to compete.